 10 Ways to Help Someone Who’s Depressed

-By recognizing the signs of depression, you can be a great help to a friend or loved one who may be just starting to grapple with it, but not recognize it themselves.
+By recognizing the signs of depression, you can be a great help to a friend or loved one who may be just starting to grapple with it; they might feel miserable or overwhelmed without knowing why.

-- Convince the depressed person to get treatment or, in the case of a depressed child or adolescent, help the youngster get treatment.
+- Encourage them to seek treatment or, in the case of a depressed child or adolescent, help the young person get treatment.

-- If the depressed person is too young or ill to provide needed information to the therapist, act as a go-between as long as needed.
+- Act as a mediator if the depressed person is too young or ill to provide necessary information to a therapist.

-- If the depressed person is suicidal or having hallucinations or delusions, arrange for hospitalization.
+- Arrange for hospitalization if the depressed person is suicidal or having hallucinations or delusions.

 - If the depressed person is functional and refuses treatment, seek the assistance of others — friends, doctor, clergy, relatives — who might convince him or her that treatment is needed and will help.

-- If all efforts to encourage the depressed person to seek treatment have failed, and the depressed person is having a demoralizing impact on those around, further action is needed:
+- If you have encouraged the depressed person to seek treatment and they refuse, and the person is having a demoralizing impact on those around him or her, further action is needed:

-- A supervisor might threaten personnel action unless the depressed employed gets treatment.
+- An employer might threaten personnel action unless the depressed employed gets treatment.

-- A spouse, with the assistance of a mental health specialist, can explore separation from the depressed husband or wife who refuses treatment.
+- A husband or wife, with the assistance of a mental health specialist, can explore separation from their depressed spouse who is not willing to seek treatment.